anushree-a/twitclone/ReadMe.md

 2. Log-in to your TwitClone account
 3. Follow other TwitClone accounts
 4. Unfollow other TwitClone accounts
-5. Create Tweets
+5. Create Tweet
-6. Delete Tweets
+6. Delete Tweet
 7. Read Tweets
-8. Like/Unlike Tweets
+8. Like/Unlike Tweet
 9. Retweet
-10. Reply to Tweets
+10. Reply to Tweet

 ## System Requirements: